How to get here

 Horsted Keynes Station is also accessible via an 8-ft restricted headroom bridge from Ardingly.
 Head south on the B2028 towards Lindfield.
 Take the first turn on the left, after about half a mile, signposted to the railway.
 Then take the next turn to the right at the bottom of the hill into Station Approach, and carry on about a mile on this very twisty road.
 Shortly after passing under the low bridge, you will come to Horsted Keynes Station.

 Please note that there is no road access or parking at Kingscote station.

 East Grinstead Station

-The best place to park your car is at the pay and display car park on the junction of Station Road and London Road, right next door to the Fire Station.
-There is a short walk of about eight minutes to the Bluebell Railway (RH19 1QS).
+On the junction of Station Road and London Road, right next door to the Fire Station.
+There is a short walk of about 8 minutes to the Bluebell Railway (RH19 1QS).

 Southern Trains Station Car Park is situated about a 4 minute walk from the Bluebell Railway (RH19 1EB).

 Travel from London Victoria, East Croydon and Oxted to East Grinstead station via Southern Railway where you can now join the Bluebell Railway.

 It could not be easier with a half hourly service every day until September to East Grinstead from London and a simple change at East Grinstead.